Arthur H. Nadel | Clambake

 This lead to a great deal of development and change of the political background,

 characters with new personalities, and new plot incidents.
-I enjoy both film.
+I enjoyed both films.

 The Big Valley: Hide the Children